seanamir30/challenge/README.md

 # Challenge process

-## 1. Setup

-1. Clone this repository

-2. `npm install`

-3. `npm test` to run the tests for Part 1 Challenge

-4. `npm run storybook` to run the storybook for Part 2 Challenge
+1. `npm run storybook` to run the storybook

 ## 2. Implement your solution